 Scott Sadowsky - Linguistics in Chile

 I'm Scott Sadowsky, Assistant Professor of Linguistics at the Catholic University of Chile in Santigo, Chile.
-My main research interests are sociolinguistics, phonetics and language contact, with occasional forays into corpus linguistics.
+My main research interests are sociolinguistics, phonetics, language contact and corpus linguistics.
 My latest project, the Sociolinguistic Corpus of Spoken Chilean Spanish (Coscach), unites all of these fields.

 My research centers on a relatively under-studied variety of Spanish -- Chilean Spanish.
 There's nothing quite as intriguing as finding mysteries in plain sight, and this geolect is full of them.
 I also work on Mapudungun, an indigenous language isolate spoken in parts of Chile and Argentina.
 I'm currently co-directing a project to document and study the phonetic and phonological variation of Mapudungun, called --appropriately enough-- Sounds of Mapudungun.

 My teaching centers on phonetics, sociolinguistics and the history of Spanish, but I've also taught subjects ranging from Praat and palatography to critical discourse analysis.
 This semester I'm teaching Phonetics and Phonology applied to Language Disorders in the Speech and Language Therapy major, as well as Phonetics and Phonology and Phonological Studies in the Linguistics M.A. and Ph.D. programs.

 For contact information, click here.